raydac/jprol/README.md

 ## Multi-threads

-Because Prolog is a declarative language, it is well prepared for multi-threading.
+Prolog is a declarative language and it is well for multi-threading.
 I have added pair predicates to span new threads (`fork/1` and `async/1`), also the engine provides special predicate `waitasync/0` to make inter-process synchronization to wait completion of all spawned threads.
 The `waitasync/0` predicate can be used only from the main thread (the root goal).
 Also there is support for locks.
 You can create critical sections with `lock/1`, `unlock/1` and `trylock/1` predicates.
 Take a look at the prolog program below, it draws 3000000 color dots through three threads.
 ```Prolog
 threadRed(P) :- for(_, 0, P), rnd(500, X), rnd(400, Y), lock(gfx), pencolor(red), dot(X, Y), unlock(gfx), fail.
     threadGreen(P) :- for(_, 0, P), rnd(500,X), rnd(400, Y), lock(gfx), pencolor(green), dot(X, Y), unlock(gfx), fail.